 Another success is due to luck.

 Evidence of the existence of nuclear power resonance has just emerged in a laboratory at the University of New South Wales (UNSW), Australia; This is not just a random discovery, but it also came from … broken scientific research equipment.
-The breakthrough allows scientists to manipulate the nucleus like never before, and is likely to accelerate the development of quantum computing.
+The breakthrough allows scientists to manipulate the nucleus like never before and is likely to accelerate quantum computing development.

-The idea behind this discovery is that it is possible to control the rotating state of the particle by electricity rather than by a magnetic field.
-That is, we can refine the kernel more easily and accurately, and based on this ability, many other industries can achieve breakthroughs, not just quantum computers.
+The idea behind this discovery is that it is possible to control the particle’s rotating state by electricity rather than by a magnetic field.
+That is, we can refine the kernel more efficiently and accurately, and based on this ability, many other industries can achieve breakthroughs, not just quantum computers.

-” The new discovery means we have a way to build a quantum computer using the rotation state of only one atom without the need for a vibrating magnetic field, ” said quantum physicist Andrea Morello. .
+“” The discovery means we have a way to build a quantum computer using the rotation state of only one atom without the need for a vibrating magnetic field, ” said quantum physicist Andrea Morello.

 In some cases, nuclear power resonance can also replace nuclear magnetic resonance – a concept that has appeared in many industries such as ray scanning technology, chemical processing, etc.

 In the past, nuclear resonance needed a large power source and large space.
-You can see the multifunction magnetic resonance machine – fMRI clearly.
-Not only that, magnetic resonance is not highly accurate technology: if you want to control a single atomic nucleus – applications for quantum computers or for microscopes – then magnetic resonance does not bring High efficiency.
+You can see the multifunction magnetic resonance machine – fMRI.
+Not only that, magnetic resonance is not highly accurate technology: if you want to control a single atomic nucleus – applications for quantum computers or microscopes – then magnetic resonance does not bring high efficiency.

 ” Creating magnetic resonance is like moving a marble at a billiard table by shaking the whole table, ” Professor Morello said.
 “The ball is still rolling, but the other marbles on the table are affected .”